Scaling limit and density conjecture for activated random walk on the complete graph: Introduction

 \section{Introduction}

-Activated random walk (ARW) is a promising sandpile model of Bak, Tang, and Wiesenfeld's theory of self-organized criticality \cite{bak1987soc, dickman2010activated}.
-In the process, active particles perform independent continuous-time simple random walks on a graph at {jump rate} $1$, and fall asleep at {sleep rate} $\lambda > 0$.
+Activated random walk (ARW) is a promising sandpile model of Bak, Tang, and Wiesenfeld's theory of self-organized criticality which posits that gradual accumulation of tension that is released in bursts causes the critical-like behavior observed in diverse natural systems such as snow slopes, tectonic plates, and star surfaces \cite{bak1987soc, dickman2010activated}.
+In ARW, active particles perform independent continuous-time simple random walks on a graph at {jump rate} $1$, and fall asleep at {sleep rate} $\lambda > 0$.
 Sleeping particles do not move, but become active when visited by another particle.
 The probability that a particle tries to fall asleep on a given step is $p := \lambda/(1+\lambda).$

-Jara\'i, M\"onch, and Taggi studied \emph{driven-dissipative} ARW on the complete graph $K_{n+1}$ on $n+1$ vertices with vertex $n+1$ designated as the \emph{sink} \cite{jarai2024critical}.
+Jara\'i, M\"onch, and Taggi initiated the study of \emph{driven-dissipative} ARW on the complete graph $K_{n+1}$ on $n+1$ vertices with vertex $n+1$ designated as the \emph{sink} \cite{jarai2024critical}.
 This is a Markov chain with a state space of \emph{configurations} in $\{0,\mathfrak s\}^{[n]}$ with $[n] := \{1,2,\hdots, n\}$.
 Here state $0$ represents an empty site and state $\mathfrak s$ represents a site with one sleeping particle.
 At each time step $t > 0$, an active particle is added to an independent uniformly chosen vertex $v_t \in [n]$, then the system is stabilized to an all-sleeping configuration.
 Any particles that jump to the sink during the stabilization are immediately removed.
 A consequence of Levine and Liang's work \cite{levine2021exact} is that this Markov chain has a unique stationary distribution that can be exactly sampled by stabilizing the configuration $1_{[n]}$ that contains one active particle per site.
 Let $S_n'$ be the number of sleeping particles in a configuration sampled in this manner.

 The main theorem of \cite{jarai2024critical} is that for any $\epsilon >0$ as $n \to \infty$